For the first time in decades, the U.S. and Russia have no limits on nuclear weapons

 Last fall, Russian President Vladimir Putin offered Washington a one-year informal extension of the limits in New START to give negotiators more time to work out a formal agreement.

 "In fact, it means that our ideas have been deliberately left unanswered.
-This approach seems erroneous and regrettable," said the Ministry in a statement.
+This approach seems erroneous and regrettable," the Foreign Ministry said in a statement.

 Many experts agree.